 However you choose to kick start your lifelong learning, keep in mind that there are many benefits to be gained for your career.
 Just take a look at the benefits listed below.

-According to research conducted in the US, adult learners are the fastest growing segment of the population pursuing lifelong learning.
+Adult learners are the fastest growing segment of the population pursuing lifelong learning.
 The reason behind this trend is the fact that many professionals are beginning to realise that to remain competitive in the ever-changing world of business they need to stay current and updated.

 The markets and the economy are changing at a fast pace, and this means that anyone interested in career development needs to be able to keep up.
 This is especially important since recent graduates will constantly threaten your position as they will be more up to date with the changes in the industry.